 However, if you feel like you have a strong case for an appeal based on the information we’ve provided in this guide, you should absolutely give it your best try and write a letter.

 Most appeals are granted due to inaccuracies in the initial application.
-If this is the case for you, your appeal letter should clearly state which pieces of information were inaccurate on your application.
-An explanation of why the information was incorrect is beneficial too.
+If this is the case for you, your letter should clearly state which pieces of information were inaccurate on your application.
+An explanation of why the info was incorrect is beneficial too.

-Some appeals are granted if a student had major health or personal issues to deal with during the application cycle that were outside their control.
+Some appeals are granted if a student has major health or personal issues to deal with during the application cycle that are outside their control.